au-svt/game_of_life/README.md

     no further input req , for that particular state generations Each cell alive/ dead can be alive/dead in next generation, this depends on rules:

-  **The Rules**
+  #####The Rules
-    *For a space that is 'populated':*
+    * For a space that is 'populated':*
+        a.
 Each cell with one or no neighbors dies, as if by solitude.
+        b.
 Each cell with four or more neighbors dies, as if by overpopulation.
+        c.
 Each cell with two or three neighbors survives.
-    *For a space that is 'empty' or 'unpopulated'* Each cell with three neighbors becomes populated.
+    * For a space that is 'empty' or 'unpopulated'*
+        a.
+Each cell with three neighbors becomes populated.

  ### FEATURES OF THIS SCRIPT:
  1. Fixed no of cells in a population, currently 50x75, though can be changed in script